serkosi/SupplyChain-regression-classification-trials/README.md

-# Random Forest ile Makine Öğrenmesi Uygulaması
+# Regression and Classification Trials for a Supply Chain Management Case

-Bu projede, Random Forest algoritmasını hem regresyon hem de sınıflandırma problemlerinde uyguluyoruz.
-Odak noktamız, Türkiye’deki farklı şehirlerdeki dağıtım depolarına sahip bir üretici firma.
-Bu firma, ürünlerini bayilerine satıyor; yani müşteriler, firmadan ürün alan bayiler oluyor.
+In this project, we apply the Random Forest algorithm to both regression and classification problems.
+Our focus is on a manufacturing company with distribution warehouses in different cities.
+This company sells its products to dealers, meaning the customers are the dealers who purchase products from the company.

-## 1. Görev Tanımları
+## 1. Task Descriptions

-### Regresyon Görevi
+### Regression Task
-- **Hedef Değişken:** **Satın Alma Miktari Trendi (Quantity_Trend)**
+- **Target Variable:** **Purchase Quantity Trend (Quantity_Trend)**
-- **Amaç:**
+- **Objective:**
-  Üretici firmanın, farklı şehirlerdeki dağıtım depolarından yapılan satış verilerine dayanarak bayilere yapılan toplam satış miktarini tahmin etmek.
-Bu sayede, hangi şehirdeki depo daha yüksek satış yapıyor, buna göre strateji belirlenebilir.
+  To predict the total sales quantity made to dealers based on the sales data from distribution warehouses in different cities.
+This allows determining which city's warehouse has higher sales, enabling strategy formulation accordingly.

-  Özellikle, günlük bazda hesaplanan Quantity (satın alınan ürün adedi) verisinin mevsimsel bileşenlerinden elde edilen trend kısmını tahmin etmek amaçlanmıştır.
-Böylece, satış miktarındaki genel eğilim incelenerek geleceğe yönelik öngörüler elde edilebilir.
+  Specifically, the goal is to predict the trend component obtained from the seasonal decomposition of the daily Quantity (number of products purchased) data.
+This way, the general trend in sales quantity can be analyzed to make future predictions.

-### Sınıflandırma Görevi
+### Classification Task
-- **Hedef Değişken:** **Bayi Kaybı (Churn)** (1: Bayi alışveriş yapmayı durdurdu, 0: Alışverişe devam ediyor)
+- **Target Variable:** **Dealer Churn (Churn)** (1: Dealer stopped purchasing, 0: Dealer continues purchasing)
-- **Amaç:**
+- **Objective:**
-  Bayilerin geçmiş satın alma verilerine dayanarak, gelecekte tekrar alışveriş yapıp yapmayacaklarını tahmin etmek.
-Böylece, kayıp riski yüksek bayilere yönelik önlemler alınabilir.
+  To predict whether dealers will make future purchases based on their past purchasing data.
+This allows taking preventive measures for dealers at high risk of churn.

-## 2. Veri Seti ve Degiskenler
+## 2. Dataset and Variables

-Kullanılan veri seti, 2010-2011 yıllarına ait online perakende satış verilerinden uyarlanmıştır.
-Ancak senaryomuzda:
+The dataset used is adapted from online retail sales data from 2010-2011.
+However, in our scenario:
 - **City:**
-  Veri setindeki “Country” değişkeni, artık üretici firmanın ürünlerini dağıttığı şehirleri temsil ediyor.
-Her satır, satışın belirli bir şehirdeki dağıtım deposundan yapıldığını gösterir.
+  The "Country" variable in the dataset now represents the cities where the manufacturer distributes its products.
+Each row indicates that the sale was made from a distribution warehouse in a specific city.
-- Diğer ana sütunlar:
+- Other main columns:
-  - **InvoiceNo:** Fatura numarası (benzersiz)
+  - **InvoiceNo:** Invoice number (unique)
-  - **StockCode:** Ürün kodu
+  - **StockCode:** Product code
-  - **Description:** Ürün adı
+  - **Description:** Product name
-  - **Quantity:** Satın alınan ürün adedi
+  - **Quantity:** Number of products purchased
-  - **InvoiceDate:** İşlem tarihi
+  - **InvoiceDate:** Transaction date
-  - **UnitPrice:** Ürün birim fiyatı
+  - **UnitPrice:** Unit price of the product
-  - **CustomerID:** Bayinin benzersiz kimliği
+  - **CustomerID:** Unique ID of the dealer

-### Veri Ön İşleme
+### Data Preprocessing
-- Eksik bayi (CustomerID) kayıtları temizlendi.
+- Records with missing dealer (CustomerID) information were removed.
-- Negatif veya sıfır Quantity ve UnitPrice değerleri çıkarıldı.
+- Negative or zero values in Quantity and UnitPrice were excluded.

-## 3. Degisken Mühendisliği (Feature Engineering)
+## 3. Feature Engineering

-### Regresyon Modeli
+### Regression Model
-- **Günlük Toplamlar:**
+- **Daily Totals:**
-  Veri seti, sadece sayısal sütunlar seçilerek günlük bazda (resample('D')) toplam değerler elde edilecek şekilde yeniden düzenlendi.
+  The dataset was reorganized to calculate daily totals (resample('D')) by selecting only numerical columns.

-- **Mevsimsel Ayristirma (Seasonal Decompose):**
+- **Seasonal Decomposition:**
-  - Quantity ve UnitPrice sütunları, 30 günlük periyotlarla mevsimsel ayrıştırma işlemine tabi tutuldu.
+  - The Quantity and UnitPrice columns were subjected to seasonal decomposition with 30-day periods.
-  - Ayrıştırma sonucunda, özellikle Quantity için elde edilen trend bileşeni, modelin hedef değişkeni olarak belirlendi.
+  - As a result of the decomposition, the trend component obtained for Quantity was determined as the target variable for the model.

-- **City (Dağıtım Deposu):**
+- **City (Distribution Warehouse):**
-  City değişkeni, üretici firmanın farklı şehirlerdeki dağıtım depolarını temsil eder.
-Kategorik bir değişken olarak sayısallaştırılarak modele dahil edilir.
+  The City variable represents the manufacturer's distribution warehouses in different cities.
+It is included in the model as a categorical variable after being numerically encoded.
-  *Neden?* Böylece model, farklı şehirlerdeki satış trendlerini öğrenebilir ve bölge bazlı performans analizleri yapılabilir.
+  *Why?* This allows the model to learn sales trends in different cities and enables region-based performance analysis.

-  ### Siniflandirma Modeli
+### Classification Model
-  - **Kategorik Degiskenin Kodlanması:**
+- **Encoding Categorical Variables:**
-  Country sütunu, LabelEncoder kullanılarak sayısal forma dönüştürülmüştür.
+  The Country column was converted to numerical form using LabelEncoder.

-- **Müşteri Düzeyinde Aggregasyon:**
+- **Customer-Level Aggregation:**
-  Müşteriler (CustomerID) bazında aşağıdaki metrikler hesaplanmıştır:
+  The following metrics were calculated for each customer (CustomerID):
-  - TotalSpend: Toplam harcama (TotalPrice toplamı)
+  - TotalSpend: Total spending (sum of TotalPrice)
-  - OrderCount: Benzersiz fatura sayısı (alışveriş sayısı)
+  - OrderCount: Number of unique invoices (number of purchases)
-  - AvgOrderValue: Ortalama fatura değeri
+  - AvgOrderValue: Average invoice value
-  - Country: Müşterinin ait olduğu ülke (kodlanmış)
+  - Country: Country of the customer (encoded)
-  - LastPurchase: En son satın alma tarihi
+  - LastPurchase: Date of the last purchase

-- **Churn Tanımlama:**
+- **Defining Churn:**
-  - Veri setindeki en son tarih referans alınarak, her müşterinin en son satın alma tarihi ile arasındaki fark hesaplandı.
+  - Using the latest date in the dataset as a reference, the difference between each customer's last purchase date and the reference date was calculated.
-  - 180 günden fazla süredir alışveriş yapmayan müşteriler churn (1), aksi halde churn (0) olarak etiketlendi.
+  - Customers who had not made a purchase for more than 180 days were labeled as churn (1), otherwise as not churn (0).

-## 4. Model Eğitimi ve Değerlendirmesi
+## 4. Model Training and Evaluation

-Degiskenler ve hedef değişken, her iki model icin de, %80 eğitim ve %20 test olarak bölündü.
+The variables and target variable were split into 80% training and 20% testing for both models.
-### Regresyon Modeli
+### Regression Model
 - **Model:** Random Forest Regressor
-- **Hedef:** Quantity Trend (Günlük toplam Quantity verisinin mevsimsel ayrıştırmadan elde edilen trend bileşeni)
+- **Target:** Quantity Trend (Trend component obtained from seasonal decomposition of daily total Quantity data)
-- **Kullanılan Degiskenler:**
+- **Variables Used:**
-  - Ham değerler: UnitPrice
+  - Raw values: UnitPrice
-  - Zaman tabanlı degiskenler: Month, WeekOfYear
+  - Time-based variables: Month, WeekOfYear
-- **Hiperparametreler:**
+- **Hyperparameters:**
   - n_estimators = 100
   - random_state = 42
-- **Değerlendirme:**
+- **Evaluation:**
-  Model performansı, RMSE (Root Mean Squared Error) kullanılarak ölçülür.
-Ayrıca, basit bir ortalama tahmini (baseline) ile karşılaştırılır.
+  Model performance is measured using RMSE (Root Mean Squared Error).
+It is also compared with a simple average prediction (baseline).

-### Siniflandirma Modeli
+### Classification Model
-- **En Iyi Model Secimi**
+- **Best Model Selection**
-  - Hiperparametre optimizasyonu sonucunda en iyi performansı gösteren Random Forest sınıflandırma modeli seçildi.
+  - The Random Forest classification model with the best performance was selected after hyperparameter optimization.
-- **Performans Ölcütleri**
+- **Performance Metrics**
-  - Accuracy (Doğruluk)
+  - Accuracy
-  - Classification Report: Precision, Recall, F1-score gibi metrikler kullanılarak modelin sınıflandırma başarısı değerlendirildi.
+  - Classification Report: Metrics such as Precision, Recall, and F1-score were used to evaluate the classification success of the model.

-## 5. Modelin Tedarik Zinciri Uygulamalarında Kullanımı
+## 5. Application of the Model in Supply Chain Management

-- **Satış Raporları ve Stok Yönetimi:**
+- **Sales Reports and Inventory Management:**
-  Modelimiz, farklı şehirlerdeki dağıtım depolarından yapılan satış miktarlarini tahmin ederek, tedarikçilerin stok planlamasında yardımcı olabilir. Örneğin, belirli bir şehirde satışların artması bekleniyorsa, o bölge için daha fazla stok tutulabilir.
+  Our model can help suppliers with inventory planning by predicting sales quantities from distribution warehouses in different cities.
+For example, if sales are expected to increase in a specific city, more inventory can be held in that region.

-- **Bayi Yönetimi ve Pazarlama:**
+- **Dealer Management and Marketing:**
-  Müşteri kaybı tahminleri sayesinde, bayilerin alışveriş yapma olasılığı değerlendirilebilir.
-Böylece, kayıp riski yüksek bayilere özel kampanyalar düzenlenerek müşteri ilişkileri güçlendirilebilir.
+  Dealer churn predictions allow evaluating the likelihood of dealers making purchases.
+Thus, special campaigns can be organized for high-risk dealers to strengthen customer relationships.

-- **Dinamik Fiyatlandırma:**
+- **Dynamic Pricing:**
-  Bölge bazında satış trendlerine göre, fiyatlandırma stratejileri geliştirilebilir. Örneğin, talebin yoğun olduğu dönemlerde fiyatlar optimize edilerek kâr artırılabilir.
+  Pricing strategies can be developed based on regional sales trends.
+For example, prices can be optimized during periods of high demand to increase profits.

-## 6. Değerlendirme
+## 6. Evaluation

-- **Regresyon için:**
+- **For Regression:**
-  Modelin performansı, RMSE ile ölçülür.
-Basit bir ortalama tahmini ile kıyaslanarak modelin ne kadar geliştiği analiz edilir.
+  The model's performance is measured using RMSE.
+The improvement of the model is analyzed by comparing it with a simple average prediction.
-- **Sınıflandırma için:**
+- **For Classification:**
-  Doğruluk, F1-skoru gibi metrikler kullanılarak model performansı değerlendirilir.
+  Metrics such as Accuracy and F1-score are used to evaluate the model's performance.

-Temel fark; regresyon sürekli değişkenleri tahmin etmeye, sınıflandırma ise verileri belirli sınıflara ayırmaya yöneliktir.
+The main difference is that regression aims to predict continuous variables, while classification aims to categorize data into specific classes.

 ---

-Bu proje, Random Forest algoritmasını kullanarak, üretici firmanın farklı şehirlerdeki dağıtım depolarından yapılan satışları (TotalPrice) tahmin etmeyi ve bayilerin alışveriş davranışlarını sınıflandırmayı amaçlamaktadır.
-Böylece, tedarik zinciri yönetimi, pazarlama stratejileri ve stok planlaması gibi alanlarda daha bilinçli kararlar alınabilir.
+This project aims to predict sales (TotalPrice) from the manufacturer's distribution warehouses in different cities and classify dealer purchasing behaviors using the Random Forest algorithm.
+This enables more informed decisions in areas such as supply chain management, marketing strategies, and inventory planning.